-Most Australians have compared the smell of leaking gas to rotting cabbage or spoiled eggs.
+Most Australians have compared the smell of leaking gas to rotting cabbage or rotten eggs.

 The gas company supplies natural gas through underground pipes that reach your home and connect to different appliances.
 But when there is a leakage in the underground pipeline, it wipes out the vegetation in the vicinity.

-Plants are sensitive to even minor changes, and if you notice them dying suddenly, it might be due to a gas leak.
-There could be a buried gas line in the area that has ruptured due to corrosion or deteriorated with age.
+Plants are sensitive to even minor changes, and if you notice dying plants, it might be due to a gas leak.
+A buried gas line in the area could rupture due to corrosion or deterioration with age.

-Contact a licensed gas plumber ASAP, or call your gas supplier to fix the issue.
+If you think you have an underground gas leak, contact a licensed gas plumber ASAP, or call your local gas supplier.

 Higher gas bills are a significant giveaway that something is not right with the gas lines.